North Carolina Court Records

 - Both couples must hold themselves out as married to family, friends, and the general public

 Although North Carolina does not recognize common-law marriages, unmarried couples who wish to assert some rights and responsibilities without getting married may use cohabitation agreements.
-The court recognizes such contracts when used to define health decisions, property rights, debt payments, or asset dispersals, among other options.
+The court acknowledges such contracts when used to define health decisions, property rights, debt payments, or asset dispersals, among other options.